 1 Open the Phone Link app on your Windows 11 PC.

-If this is not the first time you linked an Android phone to your PC in the Phone Link app, then:
+If this is not the first time you linked an Android phone to your PC in the Phone Link app, then you will need to do the steps below first:

 A) Click/tap on the Settings (gear) icon.

-B) Click/tap on My Devices in the middle Settings pane.
+B) Click/tap on Devices in the middle Settings pane.

-4 You will now see a QR code you will use in the steps below to pair your Windows 11 PC with your Samsung Android phone. (see screenshots below)
+4 You will now see a QR code you will use in step 8 below to link your Windows 11 PC with your Samsung Android phone. (see screenshots below)

-5 Perform the following steps to open the Link to Windows app on your Samsung Android phone:
+5 On the Samsung Android phone, perform the following steps to open the Link to Windows app on your phone: (see screenshot below)

 - Turn on your Samsung Android phone.